-Design scientist Dr. Melissa Sterry is recognised as a world leading authority on the science, technology and thinking that could help build a brighter future.
+Design scientist, biofuturist, and designer Melissa Sterry is recognised as a world leading authority on the science, technology and thinking that could help build a brighter future.
 A design practice graduate, her career has been spent working with leading-edge researchers and practitioners, of which the past twenty years have been at executive board-level.
 She is a recipient of several national and international innovation, creativity and enterprise awards, including the Mensa Education and Research Foundation International Award for enhancing intelligence that benefits society, Melissa is listed in the 'Libertine 100’ women with complex, beautiful and potentially world-changing ideas.
-Her past and present academic activities include visiting lecturer, visiting fellow, assembly member, workshop host, Masters thesis supervisor, and guest critic at several leading European architecture and design research institutes, including The Bartlett, Ravensbourne, University of Innsbruck, University of the Arts London, Institute for Advanced Architecture of Catalonia, AA School of Architecture, and University of Salford.
-The culmination of a several-year transdisciplinary study at the Advanced Virtual and Technological Architecture Research [AVATAR] group, London, her PhD posits the potential for developing urban resilience to wildfires through the creation of complex adaptive architectural systems that mimic the biochemistries, behaviours, and relationships of fire-adapted flora and fauna species.
+Her past and present academic activities include visiting lecturer, visiting fellow, assembly member, workshop host, Masters thesis supervisor, and guest critic at several leading European architecture and design research institutes, including The Bartlett, Ravensbourne, University of Innsbruck, University of the Arts London, Institute for Advanced Architecture of Catalonia, AA School of Architecture, University of Greenwich, and University of Salford.
+The culmination of a several-year transdisciplinary study at the Advanced Virtual and Technological Architecture Research [AVATAR] group, London, her PhD posited the potential for developing urban resilience to wildfires through the creation of complex adaptive architectural systems that mimic the biochemistries, behaviours, and relationships of fire-adapted flora and fauna species.
 The thesis and its legacy research and publishing works are shared through digital open access project Panarchic Codex® [est. 2018].
+A chartered scientist with the Science Council and Design Research Society fellow, her voluntary commitments include guest professor with Professors Without Borders and guest scientist with Lecturers Without Borders.
 Melissa is the founder/director of London-based biofuturism consultancy Bioratorium® [est. 2019], and its lab Labioratorium®, and of Bionic City® [est. 2010], which asks “how would nature design a city?” and explores the potential of biomimetics, biotechnology and biology in the built environment in the now, near and far future.
 Developing original research, concepts and creative works, Bionic City® has attracted a global community of interest and has collaboration and co-creation partners worldwide.
 Her earliest interrogations dating to the early 90s, Melissa has 25+ years experience in researching and developing original biodesign, biomimetic, biofabrication, and biotechnology concepts across fields including textiles, fashion, architecture, construction, urban planning and infrastructure.
 Melissa is published in 60+ international scientific, industry and consumer journals, magazines, and books, including the Global Innovation Science Handbook, for which she authored the chapter on Biomimetics.
-Melissa has contributed as a scientific committee member, peer-reviewer, and editorial board member to several leading scientific, sustainability, and built environment journals, conferences, and societies worldwide.
-She is a jury member of several international design, architecture, and arts awards including the International Design Awards and The Rookies International Awards.
+Melissa has contributed as a scientific committee member, peer-reviewer, editorial board member, and juror to several leading scientific, sustainability, design, and built environment journals, conferences, societies, and awards worldwide.
+She has also delivered over eighty keynotes for corporations, government and non-government organisations at conferences, symposiums, public festivals, launches, and other gathering in regions including UK/Europe, Asia, Americas.
 Her previous works include founding the award-winning sustainability think tank and collaborative laboratory Societás [2004 - 2010]; co-founding award-winning catalyst for rapid innovation in sustainable design, New Frontiers [2009 - 2010]; co-founding the world's first online digital visual arts awards, Creative Graduate Prize [2004-2010] and Iconique Societás Awards [2007-2010].
-Having founded her first creative business in her early 20s, she has also served as an executive director, board-level advisor, and mentor to several first-to-market start-ups in fields including digital publishing, marketing, communications, events, amongst others.
+Having founded her first creative business in her early 20s, she has also served as an executive/non-executive director, board-level advisor, and founder mentor to several first-to-market start-ups in fields including sustainability, digital publishing, marketing, comms, media, music, and events, amongst others.

 Biofuturism consultancy Bioratorium® and its lab Labioratorium® serve to interrogate the possible future potentialities of bio-informed, bio-inspired, and bio-enabled science, technology, engineering, and design both within and beyond the built environment.
 Helping clients to identify possible opportunities and risks, including new products, markets, and business models, Bioratorium® offers services including scenario planning, horizon scanning and trend identification, analysis, and extrapolation; speculative design and design fictions; workshops and lectures; strategic advisories, and project mentoring.